aqlaboratory/openfold/README.md

 implementations, respectively.
 - **Efficient alignment scripts** using the original AlphaFold HHblits/JackHMMER pipeline or [ColabFold](https://github.com/sokrypton/ColabFold)'s, which uses the faster MMseqs2 instead.
 We've used them to generate millions of alignments.
 - **FlashAttention** support greatly speeds up MSA attention.
-- **DeepSpeed DS4Sci_EvoformerAttention kernel** is a memory-efficient attention kernel developed as part of a new collaboration between OpenFold and DeepSpeed.
-The kernel provides substantial speedups for training and inference, and significantly reduces the model's peak memory usage.
-The model is 15% faster during the initial training and finetuning stages, with 40% lower peak memory consumption.
-To use this feature, set the `use_deepspeed_evo_attention` option in `openfold/config.py`.
+- **DeepSpeed DS4Sci_EvoformerAttention kernel** is a memory-efficient attention kernel developed as part of a new collaboration between OpenFold and DeepSpeed4Science initiative.
+The kernel provides substantial speedups for training and inference, and significantly reduces the model's peak device memory requirement by 13X.
+The model is 15% faster during the initial training and finetuning stages, with an overall of 40% lower peak memory consumption.
+To use this feature, simply set the `use_deepspeed_evo_attention` option in `openfold/config.py`.

 ## Installation (Linux)